 Floene Energias, S.A., ("Floene" or "Company") was established on 2 December 2009 under the company name Galp Gás Natural Distribuição, SGPS, S.A., being its corporate business' the management of shareholdings in other societies.
 On 1 April 2015, by unanimous decision of the unique shareholder, GDP Gás de Portugal, SGPS, S.A., the Company changed its corporate name to Galp Gás Natural Distribuição, S.A., changing its corporate purpose to the distribution of natural gas, including supporting services in the areas of management, administrative and logistics, purchasing and supply and information systems.
-In October 2022, the Company changed its corporate name from Galp Gás Natural Distribuição, S.A., maintaining its corporate purpose.
+In October 2022, the Company changed its corporate name from Galp Gás Natural Distribuição, S.A. to the current one, Floene Energias, S.A., maintaining its corporate purpose.